CesiumGS/cesium/Documentation/Contributors/TestingGuide/README.md

 Likewise, this option runs all tests not in the WebGL category.

-Perhaps surprisingly, this is the bulk of Cesium tests, which include math and geometry tests, imagery provider tests, data source tests, etc.
+Perhaps surprisingly, this is the bulk of CesiumJS tests, which include math and geometry tests, imagery provider tests, data source tests, etc.

 These tests run quickly (for example, 15 seconds compared to 60) and are very reliable across systems since they do not rely on the underlying WebGL implementation, which can vary based on the browser, OS, driver, and GPU.

 ### Run All Tests against Combined File (Run All Tests against Combined File with Debug Code Removed)

-Most test options load Cesium using the individual source files in the `Source` directory, which is great for debugging.
+Most test options load CesiumJS using the individual source files in the `Source` directory, which is great for debugging.

 However, many users build apps using the built Cesium.js in `Build/Cesium` (which is created, for example, by running `npm run combine`).
-This option runs the tests using this instead of individual Cesium source files.
+This option runs the tests using this instead of individual CesiumJS source files.

 The **Run All Tests against Combined File with Debug Code Removed** is the same except it is for use with the release version of the built Cesium.js (which is created, for example, by running `npm run combineRelease`).
 The release version has `DeveloperError` exceptions optimized out so this test option makes `toThrowDeveloperError` always pass.

-See the [Contributor's Guide](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Contributor%27s-Guide) for all the Cesium build options.
+See the [Contributor's Guide](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Contributor%27s-Guide) for all the CesiumJS build options.

 ### Run All Tests with Code Coverage (Build 'instrumentForCoverage' First)

 [JSCoverage](http://siliconforks.com/jscoverage/) is used for code coverage.
 It is especially important to have outstanding code coverage since JavaScript doesn't have a compiler and linker to catch early errors.

-To run code coverage, first create a build of Cesium that is instrumented for coverage by running `npm run instrumentForCoverage`.
+To run code coverage, first create a build of CesiumJS that is instrumented for coverage by running `npm run instrumentForCoverage`.
 Currently, this is Windows only.

 Then use this test option to run the tests with code coverage.
 Click on the `Summary` tab to see the total code coverage and coverage for each individual source file.